 We are pleased to be able to offer The Scholars Programme virtually for any schools who would prefer, or due to COVID restrictions, require it.
 The virtual programme ensures that – whatever restrictions are in place – pupils will still have a sustained university-style learning experience through tutoring with a PhD researcher along with high-quality information, advice and guidance to help them progress to a highly-selective university.
 We will be able to adapt the programme for partners needs or to rapidly changing circumstances in the year ahead.

 We have delivered the programme in this format successfuly in the Summer of 2020.
 We encourage you to read the case studies below to see how the programme has worked for these partners.
-Have a read through the virtual programme overview and get in touch to discuss the practicalities of delivering this in your school.
+Have a read through the Virtual Scholars Programme overview via the button below and get in touch to discuss the practicalities of delivering this in your school.

 Overall I found The Scholars Programme really beneficial and I'm grateful to have had this opportunity.